GSA/digitalgov.gov/content/resources/call-for-participation-2021-government-ux-summit.md

 ---
 ## Call for Presenters

+Join us as presenters for the 2021 Government UX Summit — a great opportunity to hone your UX skills with the best and brightest UX researchers and designers from across the government.
+Our fully virtual event will be held June 22-24, 2021.

 Only U.S. government employees (federal, state, tribal, and local) and contractors with a U.S. government email address—and with their agency’s approval—are eligible to present.
 This is to ensure that the event supports government UX work.

 [Submit your proposal](https://docs.google.com/forms/d/e/1FAIpQLScH8C3t9vUHLVcMxvUbYL0M_nwk_6-d9HayLS39iFdCdEQMRA/viewform) by February 26, 2021.